Karin Kadenbach

 Karin Kadenbach (born 19 April 1958) is an Austrian politician who served as a Member of the European Parliament (MEP) from 2009 to 2019.
 She is a member of the Social Democratic Party (SPÖ), part of the Party of European Socialists (PES).

 Life

 Kadenbach was born in 1958 in Vienna, where she also went to school.
 She spent a school year at the Elmira Free Academy in New York (USA), where she gained the American High-School Diploma.
 After her school leaving examination she did a University course for advertisement and sales at the Economic University of Vienna.
 Starting from 1976 she worked in the advertising agency J. Walter Thompson.

 Kadenbach has five children and lives in Brussels and in Lower Austria.

 Politics

-From 1985 to 1994 Kadenbach worked as secretary of the women group of the social democratic party in Lower Austria.
+From 1985 to 1994 Kadenbach worked as secretary of the women's group of the social democratic party in Lower Austria.
 In 1990 she was also elected in the municipal council of Großmugl.

 In 2001 Kadenbach became member of the regional council of Lower Austria where she also was responsible for health and environment in the provincial government for from 2007 to 2008.